muhammad-hassan-shakeel/molix/README.md

 # molix

 Molix is a Flutter app that allows you to create and manage your own lists of movies and series.
-You can use this app accross different platforms such as Android, iOS, Web and Desktop(Windows, Linux and MacOS).
+You can use this app accross both mobile platforms i.e iOS and android.

 ## Getting Started